 There is no exam.
 Grades are based on exercises as well as a short presentation in the end.
 Computer scientists present the economic aspects of their findings, whereas economists will present the software engineering view.Registration

-If you want to attend this course, please fill in this form before September 21st.
-Seats are assigned on a first-come-first-serve basis and limited to 30 students.
-Do not forget to also register in the UZH module booking system before October 13th, whereas ETH students first need to register here before September 15th, choosing "Wirtschaftswissenschaftl.
-Fakultät" and "MA UZH Wirtschaftswissenschaften".
+If you want to attend this course, please fill in this form before the first lecture.
+Do not forget to also register in the UZH module booking system in time, whereas ETH students first need to register here following the instructions for module mobility like this (warning, the level of beraucracy that needs to be overcome here is not for the faint-hearted and seems to increase every year).
 For ETH students, credits will automatically be transferred to the ETH booking system once the semester is over.

-Teams of two will be formed during the first lecture on September 22nd.
-The course takes place on Fridays from 14:00 to 16:00 at KOL-F-123, in the main building of University of Zurich.
-In case you have questions, feel free to get in touch with me by writing to firstname.lastname@example.org .
+Teams will be formed during the first lecture on September 20nd.
+The course takes place on Fridays from 14:15 to 15:45 at KOL-F-123, in the main building of University of Zurich.
+In case you have questions, feel free to get in touch with me by writing to email@example.com .